 Instructions

-- Line the bottom of a 6-inch cake tin
+- Line the bottom and sides of an 8-inch square cake tin with parchment paper

 - Bring a small saucepan of water to a simmer